Master Password for Configuration Encryption

 Using Trusted Platform Module to Bind Secrets on SRX Series Devices

-By enabling the Trusted Platform Module (TPM) on the SRX Series devices, the software layer leverages the use of the underlying TPM chip.
+By enabling the Trusted Platform Module (TPM) on the SRX Series Firewalls, the software layer leverages the use of the underlying TPM chip.
 TPM is a specialized chip that protects certain secrets at rest such as private keys, system primary passwords, and other sensitive data by storing it in an AES256 encrypted format (instead of storing sensitive data in a clear text format).
 The device also generates a new SHA256 hash of the configuration each time the administrator commits the configuration.
 This hash is verified each time the system boots up.
 If the configuration has been tampered with, the verification fails and the device will not continue to boot.
 Both the encrypted data and the hash of the configuration is protected by the TPM module using the master encryption password.

-Hash validation is performed during any commit operation
+Hash validation is performed during any commit operation by performing a validation check

-the saved hash from previous commits.
-In a chassis cluster system,
+of the configuration file against the saved hash from previous commits.
+In a chassis cluster

-commit process.
 A commit from any mode, that is, batch-config

-, dynamic-config
+,

 , exclusive-config

-, or private config
+, or private

 generates the integrity hash.